mgcooper/baseflow/README.md

 ## Configuration

-Installing the `baseflow` toolbox is as simple as cloning this repo and adding it to the matlab search path.
-Users should manage the toolbox however they normally manage their search path, for example, using the `startup.m` file.
-However, the `+baseflow` namespace prefix means that package functions will not interfere with functions sharing the same name on the search path.
-This means it is ok to put this toolbox on your `userpath` if you want it available on startup.
+Installing `baseflow` is as simple as cloning this repo and adding it to the Matlab search path.
+Users should manage the toolbox however they normally manage their search path, for example using `startup.m`.
+However, functions in the `+baseflow` namespace will not interfere with functions sharing the same name on the search path, so feel free to put the toolbox on your `userpath` if you want it available on startup.

-For extended use of the toolbox, the convenience function `Setup.m` includes options to manage the toolbox installation and paths.
+For more control, use the convenience function `Setup.m` to manage the toolbox installation and paths.
 Starting from an initial install in your local repo directory:

 - Running `Setup('install')` does the following:
   - Toolbox paths are added to the search path (not persistent between sessions).
   - Default toolbox preferences are added to a new user preferences group `baseflow` (persistent between sessions).
   <!-- - Dependencies are checked using `baseflow.internal.dependencies` to determine if the required files are on the search path. -->
 - Note that `Setup` does not modify `userpath`, does not call `savepath`, and never modifies the root-level `pathdef.m` file.
-It only calls `addpath` and `rmpath` to put the toolbox on the user search path.
+It only calls `addpath` and `rmpath` to add and remove the toolbox from the search path.
 - In subsequent sessions, toolbox paths can be managed like so:
   - `Setup('addpath')` or simply `Setup` with no arguments adds the toolbox to the search path for the current session.
   - `Setup('rmpath')` removes the toolbox from the search path for the current session.